mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 model = dcPowerFlow(system)
 ```

 In this example, the slack bus (`type = 3`) corresponds to the bus labelled as 1.
 However, this bus does not have an in-service generator connected to it.
 Consequently, JuliaGrid recognizes this as an error and attempts to assign a new slack bus from the available generator buses (`type = 2`) that have connected in-service generators.
-In this particular example, the bus labeled as 3 will become the new slack bus.
+In this particular example, the bus labelled as 3 will become the new slack bus.

 !!! note "Info"
     The bus that is defined as the slack bus (`type = 3`) but lacks a connected in-service generator will have its type changed to the demand bus (`type = 1`).
 Meanwhile, the first generator bus (`type = 2`) with an active generator connected to it will be assigned as the new slack bus `(type = 3`).